 Others thought it was unfair that they had to accept policies that covered maternity care as part of the 10 essential benefits.
 Policies were also more expensive because the ACA prohibited annual and lifetime limits.
 It mandated that insurers cover everyone, even those with pre-existing conditions.

 The ACA legislation made changes to Medicare.
 One change was more coverage of prescription drug costs.
 It also began paying hospitals for quality of care, not for each test or procedure.
 Trump's health care plans did not try to reform these specific aspects of the ACA.

 Congress wanted to repeal the ACA taxes.
 In 2013, the ACA levied taxes on those earning $200,000 or more.
 In 2014, anyone who didn't obtain health insurance also paid a tax.

 The reason Obama pushed through the ACA in 2010 was to reduce health care costs.
 The cost of Medicare and Medicaid threatened to eat the budget alive.
 The No. 1 cause of personal bankruptcy is health care costs, even for those with insurance.
 Many policies at the time had annual and lifetime limits that were easily exceeded by chronic illness.

 Most of the Act's benefits didn't go into effect until after 2014.
 Obamacare closed the Medicare “doughnut hole.”
 More important, the ACA provides health insurance for everyone.
-That cuts health care costs by allowing more people to afford preventive health care.
+It slows the rise of national health care costs.
+It allows more people to afford preventive health care.
 They can treat their illnesses before they require expensive emergency room care.
-This slowed the rise of health care costs.
-For more, see Cost of Obamacare.
-(Source: "Report of the Trustees," Health and Human Services, 2009.)

 Trump withdrew from the Trans-Pacific Partnership.
 It would have been the world's largest free trade agreements.
 He threatened to withdraw from NAFTA, the world's largest existing agreement.
 He said he would negotiate better bilateral agreements.